OWASP/www-chapter-edmonton/index.md

 We are excited to offer a place to collaberate and grow Cybersecurity in the Edmonton area.

+<h2>Chapter Supporters</h2>
+The following are a list organizations that have generously supported the OWASP edmonton chapters by contributing funds.

 <h2>Upcoming meetings and events</h2>

 <!-- Event template